 The present-day Lhasa gives the best tales of Tibet.
 Before October of 1950 a town on the foot of Potala was known which had links and pathways going to the residents of Jokhang, it was called Shöl but now has disappeared.
 The west gate was demolished for charging admissions to the holy city during the cultural revolution, but was rebuilt with a smaller version in 1995.In conclusion Lhasa had been through a lot of ups and down with the flow of time, nonetheless, it had survived it all and now have stood the test of time and now seen as an important part of not only Buddhism but also a part of the rich history of our world.

-Land of the gods, a sacred place to Tibetans, Lhasa offers a unique experience for all people who visits its majestic scenery and peaceful culture ...
+As the capital city of Tibet Autonomous Region, Lhasa offers a unique experience for all people who visit its majestic scenery and peaceful culture.

 Lhasa is at an altitude of 3650 meters(11,975 ft), one of the highest cities in the world.
 Due to the high elevation, you should be aware of altitude sickness.